Oskang09/Oskang09/README.md

 ### :boy: Oska Ng

 Hi, I'm Oska - A Passionate FullStack Developer.
 I have started my career from secondary school by self taught and currently able to working on multiple platform such as web, mobile, desktop app, backend, devops, game development and also arduino & rasberry-pi apps.
 Currently i'm also working with *Dart*, *React*, *Flutter*, *C#*, *Java & Kotlin*, *NodeJS* and *Golang*.
-I'm also have playing video games with friends as my leisure time.
+I'm also play video games with friends when i'm free and to have relax too.

 ### :pencil: Skills